-MINIMUM YARDS AROUND INDIVIDUAL UNITS IN CLUSTERS MINIMUM BUILDING SETBACKS FOR SUBDIVISION LOTS
+MINIMUM DISTANCE AROUND INDIVIDUAL UNITS IN CLUSTERS LDING SETBACKS VISION LOTS

-Street Sides of Units Other Sides of Units Abutting A Street Abutting A Lot Line
+Γ Sides of nits Between Units Abutting A STREET Abutting A LOT LINE

-R-40 20 20 20 20
+R-40 20 feet 30 feet 20 feet 20 feet

-R-20 15 15 15 15
+R-20 15 feet 25 feet 15 feet 15 feet

-R-12 10 10 10 10
+R-12 10 feet 20 feet 10 feet 10 feet

-- (1) If a portion of a parcel of land is covered by a zoning district in which an open space subdivision is not permitted, this portion shall not be included in a proposed open space subdivision. - (2) If a parcel of land is covered by more than one of the R-40, R-20 or R-12 Zoning Districts, and more than fifty (50) percent of the parcel lies in the more restrictive district shall apply to the entire parcel. - (3) Frontage requirements shall not apply to cluster subdivisions.
-Nevertheless, paved access suitable for emergency vehicles, and approved by the Planning Board, shall provide access from a city street or state highway to each of the units with the subdivision.
-All accessways shall be privately owned and comply with the private drive standards specified in Chapter 149, Site Review, of the Code of the City of Dover. - (4) Notwithstanding the dimensional requirements outlined above, structures or dwelling units in a proposed open space subdivision must maintain the following minimum buffer distances from existing structures, dwelling units and external boundaries: [Added 04-25-00 per Planning Board]
+- 1) If a portion of a PARCEL of land is covered by a ZONING DISTRICT in which an OPEN SPACE SUBDIVISION is not permitted, this portion shall not be included in a proposed OPEN SPACE SUBDIVISION. - If a PARCEL of land is covered by more than one of the R-40, R-20 or R-12 ZONING DISTRICTS, and more than fifty (50) percent of the PARCEL lies in the more restrictive district, the more restrictive regulations shall apply to the entire PARCEL.
+[Amended 03-23-10 per Planning Board] - 3) FRONTAGE requirements shall not apply to cluster SUBDIVISIONS.
+Nevertheless, paved access suitable for emergency vehicles, and approved by the PLANNING BOARD, shall provide access from a city STREET or state highway to each of the units with the SUBDIVISION.
+All accessways shall be privately owned and comply with the private drive standards specified in Chapter 149, Site Review, of the Code of the City of Dover. - 4) Notwithstanding the dimensional requirements outlined above, structures or DWELLING UNITS in a proposed OPEN SPACE SUBDIVISION must maintain the following minimum buffer distances from existing structures, DWELLING UNITS and external boundaries: [Added 04-25-00 per Planning Board]